Mormon: Among the Spiritually Dead

 “…it came to pass that when three hundred and twenty years had passed away, Ammaron, being constrained by the Holy Ghost, did hide up the records which were sacred—yea, even all the sacred records which had been handed down from generation to generation, which were sacred—even until the three hundred and twentieth year from the coming of Christ.”

-Though the records were hidden and Mormon was not ready to obtain them, he at the age of 15 was then ready to take a leadership role among his people in the military.
+Though Mormon was not ready to obtain the records of Ammaron, he at the age of 15 was prepared to take a leadership role among his people in the military.

 Power To Remain